ruzickap/k8s-tf-eks-gitops/README.md

 A lot of inspiration for my cluster came from the people that have shared their clusters over at [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes) and many other "GitHub" repositories...

+## Requirements for K8s cluster management

+> Not complete...

+* Run change on only 3% of the clusters, then another 3%, ...
+* Changes applied to group of clusters
+* Easily add / remove application from specific cluster / cluster group
+* One source (file) for "variables/secrets"
+* Move cluster from one cluster to another... ?
+* Different TF code for different clusters / cluster groups